Iraq–Ukraine relations: Formal relations

-Diplomatic relations between Ukraine and the Republic of Iraq were established on December 16, 1992.
+Diplomatic relations between Iraq and Ukraine were established on December 16, 1992.
 In May 2001 in Baghdad the Embassy of Ukraine in Iraq re-opened.
 Iraq also has an embassy in Kyiv.
 Since 2004 there is the trade and economic mission operating under the auspices of the Embassy of Ukraine in Iraq.
 At the same time the permanent exhibition of Ukrainian goods and services is organized in Baghdad.

 Economic relations

 During the pre-war period, economic cooperation between Ukraine and Iraq was developing exclusively within the framework of the United Nations "oil-for-food" program.
 The commodity structure of trade in the second period was determined by the presence of the international sanctions, which reduced possible assortment of Ukrainian production.
 In various years the metal products (ferrous metals), products of agriculture (barley, wheat), products of equipment and machinery (agricultural machines, power transformers, engines and generators) were delivered.
 Exports from Ukraine to Iraq increased from 2,5 million dollars in 1998 to 122.7 million dollars in 2002.
 In 2001 they reached the highest value in the history of bilateral relations – 293.1 million dollars.
 During this period Ukraine and Iraq, signed the treaty on trade, economic, scientific and technical cooperation, the association agreement between Commercial and industrial chamber of Ukraine and Federation of chambers of commerce of Iraq, the treaty on friendship and cooperation between Donetsk regional state administration and the administration of the Iraqi province Basra.

 In 2003 there were conditions for development of relations between Ukraine and Iraq on a qualitatively new, wider basis.
 The visit of the Minister of Foreign Affairs of Ukraine Kostiantyn Grishchenko to Iraq, became one of the first high-level officials to visit at this stage of mutual relations.

 Bases and parameters of development of relations between Ukraine and new Iraq for the nearest future were outlined in September 2004 during working visit of the Prime minister of Ukraine Victor Yanukovych to Iraq.
 During this visit the heads of the governments of Ukraine and Iraq determined such priorities and specific targets for development of bilateral cooperation for the nearest future.

 Dynamics of trade turnover in the first half of 2004 indicates a gradual renewal of the volumes of Ukrainian exports to Iraq, as well as its diversification.
 The export volumes were 18.8 million US dollars and consisted of supplies of locomotives for the amount of 15.5 million US dollars (82%), iron and steel (8.3%), food (4%), medicines (4%), means of hygiene, paper.

 In December 2009 Ukraine agreed to supplying arms worth of $550 million to Iraq.